CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/1 Introduction - exam questions.md

 - **Time:** A working version is only available at the end, leading to potential misalignment with customer expectations.
 - **Idealism:** It assumes a linear process, while real projects often require iteration.
 - **Change:** Adapting to changes in requirements is difficult and costly later in the process.
+- **Still Used:** Popular because it is visible for upper management, easy to control project progress.

 ### Can you explain the difference between iterative development and incremental development?